corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 `2-createKeyStore` creates the signing keys for publishing the CPIs.

-`3-buildCPIs` builds your Cordapp and wraps it in a signed CPI.
+`3-buildCPIs` builds your CorDapp and wraps it in a signed CPI.

 `4-deployCPIs` deploys the CPI to your local corda cluster.